-Tom has more than 35 years in the door hardware industry: over 16 years in hardware distribution, and 17 years as a commercial locksmith.
+Tom has 35+ years in the door hardware industry, 16+ years in hardware distribution, and 17+ years as a commercial locksmith.

 Electromagnetic locks, otherwise known as magnetic locks, maglocks, or mags, require a releasing device, or switch, to cut power to and thereby unlock the maglock to allow free egress from inside the locked space to the outside.
 Maglocks are not the most popular kind of lock with inspectors, so before installing any kind of electromagnetic locking system it is a good idea to run your plans past the local Authority Having Jurisdiction (AHJ) such as your local Fire Marshal or Building Inspector.
 Since the releasing device will be the device that allows people to exit the space in the event of a fire, you can expect the releasing device to attract special attention from the AHJ.

 For more information about electromagnetic locking systems, click here.

 There are two kinds of touchbar releasing devices on the market today:

 Mechanical touchbars work by motion.
 When pressed, they activate an interior microswitch or microswitches.

 Electronic touch bars use capacitance, pressure or a beam of infrared light to sense the touch of the person who wants egress.